Samizo-AITL/aitl-controller-a-type/docs/b_type/README.md

 ---

-## Design Lessons Inherited from A-Type
+## 📉 Design Lessons Inherited from A-Type

 Reliability analysis under plant aging revealed the following:

 - Adaptive control can temporarily compensate response delay ($\Delta t$)
 - However, it may also cause:
-  - Excessive gain escalation
+  - 📈 excessive gain escalation
-  - Actuator saturation and authority loss
+  - 🔌 actuator saturation and authority loss
-  - Long-term reliability degradation
+  - 🕒 long-term reliability degradation
 - These risks are **not detectable from waveform performance alone**

 This leads to a decisive architectural requirement: